donovanh/vision.rodeo/content/blog/2024-08-04-vision-pro-week-1/index.md

 I quickly learned about what people meant when they said that the device was uncomfortable.
 I think there's a learning curve to the way the device sits on the face.
 For me, I quickly found that the headset would feel like it was pulling down on my cheeks.

-When I tried to dial shift the weight through changing the position of the strap on the back of my head, I found that the pressure on my forehead became a problem.
+When I tried to shift the weight through changing the position of the strap on the back of my head, I found that the pressure on my forehead became a problem.
 After the first day I had a headache and strange pains in my cheeks.

 ### Revisiting the store